 - clear information about gaps in skills and competencies, and the training required;

 - a comprehensive assessment of knowledge, skills, and abilities (competence) and how they compare to Canadian standards.

 Are you trained and experienced in your home country, and looking for a job in Skilled Trades, Biotechnology and Life Sciences, and Information Technology (IT) and Data Services in Canada?
 To qualify for FAST, you must be approved to immigrate to Canada and must have two to five years of work experience in skilled trades, biotechnology, and IT, or in a related occupation.

-FAST provides pre-arrival support for immigrants who are looking for jobs in the following three industry sectors:
+FAST provides support for immigrants who are looking for jobs in the following three industry sectors:

 If you are a Canadian employer seeking qualified employees, you can:

-The goal of the FAST Program is to connect employers to skilled new Canadians, and prepare internationally-trained professionals for jobs that effectively use their talents.
+The goal of FAST is to connect employers to skilled new Canadians and prepare internationally-trained professionals for jobs that effectively use their talents.

-The FAST Program services are provided by the Immigrant Employment Council of British Columbia (IEC-BC) and the British Columbia Institute of Technology (BCIT).
+The FAST Program services and resources are delivered by the Immigrant Employment Council of British Columbia (IEC-BC), funded by the Government of Canada’s Future Skills Centre.